FZJ-INM1-BDA/siibra-python/docs/concepts.rst

 User content
 ------------

-Local or custom atlas elemets can also be used in siibra workflows.
+Local or custom atlas elements can also be used in siibra workflows.
 Such content can be combined with siibra objects as long as the required spatial reference information is available.
 Please see :doc:`create_preconfiguration` for details.